Is Surgery the Right Path for Me? A Whole-Woman, Faith-Fueled Guide to Endometriosis Surgery

 That should have been my first red flag.

-In 2014, she recommended I undergo a combination of Essure — titanium coils implanted in my fallopian tubes — and a uterine ablation.
-I was desperate for relief and agreed, even after she said,
+In 2014, she recommended a combination of Essure implants and a uterine ablation.
+Desperate for relief, I agreed, despite her warning:

 “Don’t go Googling this — you’ll scare yourself.”

 I didn’t Google it.
 I just wanted to feel better.
-And yes, the surgery stopped the heavy bleeding — but the pain never left.
+While the procedure stopped the bleeding, the pain persisted.

-And it’s the reason I now help other women navigate this sacred decision with compassion, facts, and faith.
+Now, I help other women make this sacred decision with facts, faith, and full awareness.

 Excision Surgery

-• Removes deeper disease, not just surface irritation
+• Targets deep disease, not just surface tissue

 • Associated with lower recurrence rates